deeprajbasu/Air-quality/readme.md

-> Exploring effective ways of analysing, communicating and providing access to air quality data
-> data coming from realitime dataset from https://data.gov.in/
+## data coming from realitime dataset from https://data.gov.in/
-> please preview outputs in outs folder using https://htmlpreview.github.io/ to see the example interactive Graphs
+# please preview outputs in outs folder using https://htmlpreview.github.io/ to see the example interactive Graphs

->GOALS:
+## GOALS:
->More interactive graphs and visualizations
+* More interactive graphs and visualizations

->automatically download data
+* automatically download data
-    >download current data using a scheduler
+    > download current data using a scheduler
->deploy webapp
+* deploy webapp
     >allow users to acess graphs + raw data
     >allow user to see changes in airquality